jschrempp/speech2photo/README.md

 saved in the ./history folder.
 As a result, new images will not be in the idle display rotation.
 We suggest that you periodically review the files in the ./history folder and move acceptable images into the ./idleDisplayFiles folder.

+We suggest that you periodically look at the new files, remove any offensive ones, and add them to the list of files for idle display.
+To do this remotely:

+1.   mkdir temp
+2.   cd temp
+3.   scp -r <user>@<ip address>:~/speech2picture/history .
+4.   examine the files you just downloaded and remove any you have concerns about
+5.   scp -r . <user>@<ip address>:~/speech2picture/idleDisplayFiles